oneleg/dynamic-django-filter-sort/README.md

 #### sort_type:

-The name of the field or function of your model that we want to sort## Contributing Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+The name of the field or function of your model that we want to sort

 #### is_func_sort
 we sort on field or function if sorting with model function set true else set false